OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 You may notice that there is an additional memory allocation at address 0x0, this is a simple hack around `stack_chk_guard` check.
 Without this, there will be a invalid memory read error and binary cannot be executed.
 With this hack, the program will access the value at 0x0 and use it for `stack_chk_guard` check.

-To summarise, using Unicorn do require some additional setup before executing the binary, but once done, this tool can help to provide deep insights into the binary.
-It provides the flexibility to execute full binary or a limited part of it.
+To summarize, using Unicorn do require some additional setup before executing the binary, but once done, this tool can help to provide deep insights into the binary.
+It provides the flexibility to execute the full binary or a limited part of it.
 Unicorn also exposes APIs to attach hooks to the execution.
 Using these hooks you can observe the state of the program at any point during the execution or even manipulate the register or variable values and forcefully explore other execution branches in a program.
-On running a binary in Unicorn you don't need to worry about various checks like root/jailbreak detection or hook detection etc.
+Another advantage when running a binary in Unicorn is that you don't need to worry about various checks like root/jailbreak detection or debugger detection etc.

 ### Angr